NEXT STEPS FOR INCOMING FIRST-YEAR STUDENTS

 Now that you know what you’ll need to successfully begin your academic journey, here’s where the Honors College comes in:

-1. Your Honors Enrollment Confirmation.
+1. Your Honors Commitment Form.
 Let us know no later than May 1 at 5 p.m.
 Eastern time whether you will join our dedicated, supportive community of faculty, staff and students.
 (Because of demand and our small enrollment, we cannot guarantee you a spot in the Honors College after May 1.)

-2. Register for an Honors Accepted Student Experience.
+2. Register for an Honors College Accepted Student Visit.

-3. Apply for housing by May 1 (Georgia State’s housing application will open in late January; keep an eye on your inbox for more instructions) and specify that you are an honors student.
+3. Apply for housing as early as possible.
+(Georgia State’s housing application will open in late January; keep an eye on your inbox for more instructions) and specify that you are an honors student.
+Housing is available on a first-come, first-serve basis, so we encourage you to apply early.

 HONORS CLASSES: